CloudNativeJS/appmetrics-prometheus/README.md

       - targets: ['IPADDRESS:PORT', 'IPADDRESS:PORT']
 ```

-Set the targets field to your IP Address and Port number (You can monitor many applications by adding a comma between each IP Address and Port Number).
+Set the targets field to your IP address and port number.
+You can monitor many applications by adding a comma between each IP address and port number.

 Start Prometheus by using the command